sjofna/GitHubifycode/User_guide_edited.md

 |      Clay|<0.002 - 0.0002mm |

 Cohesion is calculated as a function of the subfractions of clay, coarse sand and very fine sand based on the study done by [Khaboushan et al. (2018)](#https://www.sciencedirect.com/science/article/abs/pii/S0167198718308031?via%3Dihub).
-The to calculate unsaturated cohesion of the soil, the function `unsat_cohesion` $= ( -0.75 + 2.07 \times \mathrm clay^{0.5} - 5.87 \times \mathrm log10 (\mathrm coarse sand) - 0.035 \times \mathrm very fine sand^2)$.
-If this equation spits out a negative value the function will normalize that to zero.
+To calculate unsaturated cohesion of the soil, the function `unsat_cohesion` $= ( -0.75 + 2.07 \times \mathrm clay^{0.5} - 5.87 \times \mathrm log10 (\mathrm coarse sand) - 0.035 \times \mathrm very fine sand^2)$.
+If this equation spits out a negative value the function will normalize it to zero.

 ### 2.7 Hydrology